Kyle O'Donnell: Playing career

 On 2 August 2012, O'Donnell signed a 2-year contract with the Penrith Panthers starting in 2013.
 In 2012, O'Donnell was selected on the bench for the NSW Residents team to play the QLD Residents at Suncorp Stadium as a curtain raiser to the Game 3, State of Origin decider.

 On 18 November 2013, O'Donnell signed a 1-year contract with the Canberra Raiders starting in 2014 after not being able to break into the Panthers' NRL team.
-While at Canberra, O'Donnell played for the Mount Pritchard Mounties in the NSW Cup before retiring at the end of the 2015 season.
+While at Canberra, O'Donnell played for the Mount Pritchard Mounties in the NSW Cup and managed 5 NRL games in the top grade before retiring at the end of the 2015 season.